dleng2242/LearnBulgarianShinyApp/Azure_DevOps_Pipeline_Instructions.md

 it is helpful to have a better understanding of it as it can be quite overwhelming at first.

-The first section in our yaml file defines when to run the steps.
+The first section in our yaml file defines when to run the stages.
 Here it is set to trigger on changes to the main branch.
 You can also set it to run on a schedule or on pull requests (although you need to edit the branch policies to get this to work).

-We then define various variables that we then reference later in the script for convenience.
+We then define variables that we then reference later in the script for convenience.
 A better and more secure way to manage this would be to set these as variables in a variable group within the Azure DevOps pipeline library.

+The pipeline is broken down into stages which then is composed of jobs which itself is composed of various steps.
-Each stage has a stage name, a display name, and then a set of defined jobs.
+Each stage has a stage name, a display name, an optional condition, and then a set of defined jobs.
-The jobs then have their own name and display name, and optional condition.
-You then define the virtual machine image to run the job on and then define the different steps.
-Each step takes a task which you select from the available Azure DevOps tasks, a task display name, and then a command along with inputs.
+The jobs then have their own name and display name, optional condition, the virtual machine image to run the job on, and then the different steps.
+Each step has a task which you select from the available Azure DevOps task, a display name, and then a command along with inputs.

-For our first stage, we use a "Docker@2" task with the command "buildAndPush", and inputs to define the docker file, image repository, container registry, and image tags.
+In our first stage, we use a `Docker@2` task with the command "buildAndPush", and inputs to define the docker file, image repository, container registry, and image tags.
 You are unlikely to write one of these yourself from scratch but you might need to edit different stages to match your project.

-The "script" task is a convenient wrapper that allows you to run short scripts as part of your pipeline.
+The `script` task is a convenient wrapper that allows you to run short scripts as part of your pipeline.
 For example, it is used here to run our unit tests, update variables, and re-tag our docker images.

+### Getting and Setting pipeline Variables

+Pipelines can use conditions to control if steps or stages are run.
+Here I toggle a `testsPassed` variable to change to flow of the pipeline to do different things depending on if the tests passed or not.

+This issues is you cannot just set a variable in one step and reference in the next step, or stage.
+You have to explicitly specify a variable is an output to be used elsewhere, and then reference the variable using the step name.

+So in my pipeline, I use the following to set a variable in a script step.
+Note I use the `isOutput=true` flag.
+I then give this step a name "UpdatePassedFlagTask" so I can reference it later.

+`echo '##vso[task.setvariable variable=testsPassed;isOutput=true]true'`

+In a later step in the same job and stage I reference is as `variables['UpdatePassedFlagTask.testsPassed']` in a condition, using the step name prefix.

+In the next stage I reference this variable again, but use the following.
+There are a few things to note here.
+First I need the specify both the stage `BuildAndTest` and the job `BuildAndTestJob` as well as the step name `UpdatePassedFlagTask` and then the variable name `testsPassed`.
+I am also referencing `dependecies` as the build and test stage is a dependency of this one.

+`dependencies.BuildAndTest.outputs['BuildAndTestJob.UpdatePassedFlagTask.testsPassed']`.

 ## From Golem to Deploy